fschutte/ING-API-Showcase/readme.md

 # Consuming the ING Bank API

-In here I provide two simple solutions for consuming the ING Bank Showcase API, see https://developer.ing.com.
+In here I provide some simple solutions for consuming the ING Bank Showcase API, see https://developer.ing.com.
 The Showcase API is a production API for which authentication is required (two-legged oauth).

 The following prerequisites apply: